As the years draw in, and our sense of our own mortality begins to grow, we all yearn for the halcyon days of our youth, wishing we were 21 again.

 Oh, Michael.
 Where did it all go so wrong?

 Firstly, Owen doesn’t give off the air of somebody who’s dissatisfied with life.
-While hampered by an unfortunately monotone voice, Owen’s contributions on BT Sport are laced with insight.
+While hampered by an unfortunately monotone voice, Owen’s contributions on TNT Sport are laced with insight.
 You’d expect nothing less from an elite goalscorer.

 He’s happily married, blessed with four children and owns a number of racehorses.
 You can safely assume that Owen sleeps well at night.